 For those of us that aren't fluent in German, the choice of translator is very important.
 Celan had a keen interest in the origins of words and the way that meanings change over time, he also used double and treble meanings to maintain a level of ambiguity in his work.
 Whilst it is important to recognise that each translation in effect creates an entirely new poem, there is a need with Celan to try and maintain this level of ambiguity and to reflect the way the lines sound in the original.
 Michael Hamburger and Pierre Joris have probably managed this with the greatest skill but it is up to individual readers to select the translations that they are most 'comfortable' with.

-For a specific example of the translation dilemma, please see the Celan in translation page and also Pierre Joris' insightful and helpful essay on the challenges facing the translator with particular reference to 'Todtnauberg'.
+For a specific example of the translation dilemma, please see the Celan in translation page whereby I worry over and complain about the differences between the above and the Joris translation.
+Pierre has also wirtten an insightful and helpful essay on the challenges facing the translator with particular reference to 'Todtnauberg'.
+I also have to point out that John Felsteiners' prizewinning translations aren't very good and his notes are less than adequate.

 This level of ambiguity pervades all of Celan's later work and readers perhaps need to accept that meaning can operate at two or three levels at the same time.